Compliance and Integrity

 Sonepar’s Compliance Program

-Sonepar’s Code of Conduct and its related Policies and Procedures are part of a comprehensive Group Compliance Program, which also includes educational and information campaigns, risk mapping, reporting, whistleblowing, evaluation of business partners, books and records obligations, assessments and audits.
+Sonepar’s Code of Conduct, and its related Policies and Procedures, all form part of a comprehensive Group Compliance Program.
+This also includes educational and information campaigns, risk mapping, reporting, whistleblowing, assessments, and audits.

-Sonepar has established a whistleblowing policy to provide a way for those who are aware of circumstances or behaviors which they believe, in good faith, could represent violations of Sonepar’s Code of Conduct, Supplier Code of Conduct, Policies and Procedures and/or applicable laws and regulations, to identify and share those concerns.
+Sonepar has also established a whistleblowing policy.
+This enables individuals to share any concerns about circumstances or behaviors which they believe, in good faith, could represent violations of Sonepar’s Code of Conduct, its Supplier Code of Conduct, its Policies and Procedures, and/or any applicable laws and regulations.

-For associates, referring the matter to his/her manager is the preferred option.
-She/he can also contact Sonepar’s Head Office, the Local Human Resources Department, or the Group General Counsel’s Office at groupcompliance(at)sonepar.com.
+For associates, referring the matter to their manager is the preferred option.
+They can also contact Sonepar’s Head Office, the Local Human Resources Department, or the Group General Counsel’s Office at groupcompliance(at)sonepar.com.

-A confidential external whistleblower reporting platform is also available.
-Provided by an independent third-party provider selected by Sonepar.
-Suspicions and incidents can be reported in 20 different languages at any time – 24 hours a day, in 20 different languages.
-The reporting process is encrypted and password protected.
-Communication with the whistleblower takes place on this secured platform.
+This platform is provided by an independent third party that has been selected by Sonepar.
+Suspicions and incidents can be reported in 20 different languages at any time – 24 hours a day.
+The reporting process is encrypted, and password protected, and all communication with the whistleblower takes place on this secure platform.